-WELD101W Welding Safety (1 Credit)
+WELD101W Welding Safety

-Students will become familiar with all the general safety precautions of the welding environment, including use of tools and PPE, cutting and arc welding safety, hazardous substances and job site regulations such as OSHA and MSDS's.
+Students will become familiar with all the general safety precautions of the welding environment, including use of tools and PPE, cutting and arc welding safety, hazardous substances and job site regulations such as OSHA and SDS's.
 This course must be taken concurrent with welding courses.

-WELD102W Oxy-Acetylene Cutting
+WELD102W Oxy-Acetylene Cutting and Beveling

-and Beveling (2 Credits) Students will master the operation of the torch and become knowledgeable of the gases used in this cutting process.
-Cutting, beveling and gouging of various thicknesses of steel using appropriate tip size, will be accomplished.
-Also the use of alternate fuels will be covered and air carbon arc cutting.
+Students will master the operation of the torch and become knowledgeable of the gases used in this cutting process.
+Cutting, piercing, beveling and gouging of various thicknesses of steel using appropriate tip size and pressures will be accomplished.
+Students will also be introduced to the use of alternative fuels and air carbon arc cutting.